tyrchen/cerf/README.md

 cerf is licensed under the MIT License.

+## Issues

+In case you find any issue using the software, please submit it in: [https://github.com/tyrchen/cerf/issues](https://github.com/tyrchen/cerf/issues).

 ## Contributors

 cerf is designed and implemented by @tyrchen.
 For more information about the author, please visit: http://tchen.me/pages/aboutme.html